chiffa/BioFlow/dev_log.rst

 Bigger refactors
 ****************

+ - TODO: [OPTIMIZATION]:
+    - bulk-group the insertions and cross-linkings for the Reactomse

  - TODO: [USABILITY] pull inlined updates printing from evoGANs project.
     => Currently the percentages are managed by log.info(calls)